djeang/com.example.feedback/README.md

 # Application technical stack

 The application runs on springboot backed by an in-memory H2 database.
-The state is so reset to empty at each application reboot.
-The database is populated with 3 feedback at start-up.
+The db state is reset at each application reboot with 3 pre-filled feedback.

 The client side code is located in *src/main/resources/static*.
 It does not rely on any framework or third party lib.